ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #updating-sds-volume-capacity-cli}
 {: cli}

-Use the `volume-update` command and specify the deployment id, volume id, capacity and enpoint url to update the capacity of a volume.
+Use the `volume-update` command and specify the deployment ID, volume ID, capacity, and enpoint to update the capacity of a volume.

 ```sh
 ibmcloud software-defined-storage volume-update --instanceid INSTANCEID --id ID --capacity CAPACITY --url string